 Following through with these five steps will definitely make your job as a building professional much easier.
 You will experience fewer project delays, change orders, and frustration.
 The end result will be markedly better, and the client will be exponentially more likely to love their home.

-Note: This article was written by the Home Technology Association to share with NAHB members and was published at this link on May 21, 2020.
+1 - This article was written by the Home Technology Association to share with NAHB members and was published at this link on May 21, 2020.
 You must be an NAHB member to view the article at that link.
-Slight edits in this version (terminology change).

 2 - Since publication of this article, the Home Technology Association created the HTA Technology Partner program, a free opt-in designation for "tech forward" builders, architects, and interior designers.
 It is designed to differentiate design and build professionals who take a proactive approach in meeting their clients' technology needs.
 More information on the designation here.
 Builders may opt in here.